gbyolo/misTET/modules/README.md

 <h2>Modules</h2>

-Here all official *misTET* modules.
+Here there are all the official *misTET* modules.
 You can find the documentation about them on the github wiki.